-Describe how resources will be allocated among funding categories.
-For FFY2023, the State of Minnesota will use the maximum amount of funding allowable for emergency shelter activities, which in FY2023 is 60 percent of the State's estimated allocation.
+emergency shelter activities, which in FY2024 is 60 percent of the State's estimated allocation.
 The State of Minnesota and its sub-recipients will use the maximum allowed amount for ESG Administration.
 A portion of these funds are shared with sub-recipients to assist in administration of their ESG programs.
 Additional ESG funds above the allowable shelter and administration limits will be used exclusively for prevention and rapid re-housing activities.
 The State has historically used the maximum allowable amount of its ESG allocation to fund emergency shelter.
 However, the State will continue to monitor the levels of emergency shelter, homelessness prevention and rapid re-housing funds available to non-entitlement areas of the state in future plan years and adjust the allocation of funding among each category accordingly.
-Describe threshold factors and grant size limits.
 The State of Minnesota does not have grant limits in awarding ESG funds.
-However, because DHS attempts to achieve statewide distribution with emergency shelter and re-housing funds, sizes of grant awards may be limited by available funds and the number of requests.
-There are no threshold factors for funding other than those identified in "AP-30 ESG Methods of Distribution" attachment under AP-90 Attachments, which is limited to the timely and complete submission of application materials by the deadline.
+However, because DHS/DCYF attempts to achieve statewide distribution with emergency shelter and re-housing funds, sizes of grant awards may be limited by available funds and the number of requests.
+There are no threshold factors for funding other than those identified in "AP-30 ESG Methods of Distribution" attachment under AP-90 Attachments, which is limited to the timely and complete submission of application materials by the deadline. -

 What are the outcome measures expected as a result of the method of distribution?
-For the upcoming program year, we anticipate that 7,500 persons experiencing homelessness will receive adequate emergency shelter and that 220 persons who are either at-risk of, or currently experiencing homelessness, will be moved to permanent housing.
+For the upcoming program year, we anticipate that 3,750 persons experiencing homelessness will receive adequate emergency shelter and that 220 persons who are either at-risk of, or currently experiencing homelessness, will be moved to permanent housing.
 By funding a continuum of activities with ESG, we address the needs of persons experiencing homelessness for both crisis and short or medium-term housing, including emergency shelter, prevention (re-housing those at-risk of homelessness) and rapid re-housing (for those already homeless by HUD's definition).
 We are the only State agency providing funding for emergency shelter activities, which meets a critical needs gap in rural parts of Minnesota.
 3 State Program Name: Minnesota Housing National Housing Trust Fund (NHTF) Funding Sources: HTF Describe the state program addressed by the Method of Distribution.
 NHTF funds will be distributed directly to owner/developers of affordable housing via Minnesota Housing's annual Multifamily Consolidated RFP.
 The Consolidated RFP is offered once per year and provides a means of "one stop shopping" by consolidating and coordinating multiple housing funding resources into one multifamily application process to maximize selections and efficiently allocate funds to the project with the best fit.
 Applicants request funding for a specific housing development proposal and generally do not apply for specific funding sources.
 The NHTF funds will be part of a deferred pool of resources, through Minnesota Housing, which are targeted to address specific and critical needs in rental housing markets, including but not limited to geographic priority areas: transit-oriented development, areas with strong job markets or job growth, areas that need more affordable housing, and tribal areas.
+Assistance will generally be in the form of a zero percent interest rate, 30-year deferred loan due and payable at the end of the term.
+Minnesota Housing provides the loans directly to the owners.
 Minnesota Housing retains the option to offer funds on a pipeline basis in the event qualified proposals are insufficient to use the entire NHTF grant.